-This command returns bridge identifier, name, IP address, flag showing is the bridge reachable for distributed conferences or not, and number of links visible from this bridge.
-This command does not return information about the local bridge; it only returns information about other bridges that can participate in distributed conferences.
+This command returns bridge identifier, name, IP address, flag showing is the bridge reachable for distributed conferences or not, and DC weight of this bridge.
+At the beginning this list includes other bridges that can participate in distributed conferences.
+After this list you will see the caption "This bridge:" and information about the local bridge.
+For the local bridge its weight is displayed in the format: